sergeyshemyakov/i_spy_fhe/README.md

 **Cypherpunk exploration of Fully Homomorphic Encryption that compares dev experience on Inco and Fhenix.**

 ETHGlobal project from Bangkok 2024.
+Hacking solo so no UI, only onchain logic and JS tests.

 ### Description